 If the Facility will reach capacity within 4 years, the Permittee shall notify the Regional Water Board.
 A copy of such notification shall be sent to appropriate local elected officials, local permitting agencies, and the press.
 Factors to be evaluated in assessing reserve capacity shall include, at a minimum, (1) comparison of the wet weather design flow with the highest daily flow, and (2) comparison of the average dry weather design flow with the lowest 30-day flow.
 The Permittee shall demonstrate that adequate steps are being taken to address the capacity problem.
 The Permittee shall submit a technical report to the Regional Water Board showing how flow volumes will be prevented from exceeding capacity, or how capacity will be increased, within 120 days after providing notification to the Regional Water Board, or within 120 days after receipt of Regional Water Board notification that the Facility will reach capacity within 4 years.
-The time for filing the required technical report may be extended by the Regional Water Board Executive Officer, and longer extensions may be granted by the Regional Water Board itself.
+The time for filing the required technical report may be extended by the Regional Water Board.
+An extension of 30 days may be granted by the Regional Water Board Executive Officer, and longer extensions may be granted by the Regional Water Board itself.
 [CCR title 23, section 2232].